Hundreds Evacuated As Flood Disaster Unfolds In Northeastern Australia - UrduPoint

 Rescue teams evacuated more than 300 people overnight, police said, and military helicopters were dispatched to help inundated areas cut off by the floods.

-Damage was reported along an expanse of coastline that stretched about 400 kilometres (250 miles) across northern Queensland.
+Damage was reported along an expanse of coastline that stretched about 400 kilometres (250 miles) across northern Queensland state.

+Resort manager Cassie Hounslow said entire houses were submerged in Mossman, a small inland town at the foot of the heritage-listed Daintree rainforest.

+"Houses have gone under.
+I mean some houses have been fully engulfed," she told AFP.

 With another deluge expected Monday, Queensland Treasurer Cameron Dick said the unfolding disaster would have a "billion-dollar impact" on the state.